Tresford Himanansa II

-Tresford Himanansa is the founder and CEO of XyPNET.
+Tresford Himanansa is an entrepreneur and innovator in the field of technology and social media.
+He, along with his first cousin, Clive Simanansa, is the co-founder and CEO of XyPNET, a pioneering technology company that specialises in developing advanced digital platforms.
+Tresford's expertise in computer science and marketing has been influential in the development of Amunzi, a social networking service.

+Tresford holds a degree in Computer Studies from Evelyn Hone College.

 Personal life

 Tresford Himanansa born in Livingstone on 4 February 1987.
-He is the first born in a family of 5, 2 brothers and 2 sisters.
+He is the eldest child of Nicholas and Linah Haachilala Himanansa.
+He is the first of five siblings, with two younger brothers and two younger sisters.
 He attended Primary School at Dambwa Primary School in Livingstone.
 After completing his primary school education Tresford was accepted at St Raphael's Secondary School in Livingstone where he schooled for two years from Grade 8 to Grade 9.
 In 2001, he moved to Ndola, where his father was transferred to by his former employer Zamtel.
 He started secondary school education at Lubuto High School in Ndola and schooled for three years from Grade 10 to Grade 12.